ENG 103 (3 credits) Introduction to Poetry

 Study of significant American novelists and short story writers from 1920s to the present, including Fitzgerald, Hemingway, Steinbeck, Salinger, Heller and others.

-ENG 307 (3 credits) The English Novel
+ENG 307 (3 credits) The English Novel:

 Development of the novel as a genre, with emphasis on selected British novelists of the 18th and 19th Centuries.
 Topics vary from semester to semester.
 May be repeated under different topics.

 ENG 309 (3 credits) World Literature